 - Rubber plants’ good care prefers a temperature range between 60°F to 75°F, and they can survive at 50℉ temperature also.
 Your rubber plant can survive in less humid temperatures also.

 - If your plant stops growing, then there is an alternate option you can opt for is to change the pot of your plant as it provides additional support when you change your pot.
 Make sure to change your pot every year as it is suitable for your rubber plant.

-- Choose the best soil that has a well-draining capability, retains moisture, and dries quickly.
+- Choose the best soil with well-draining capability, retain moisture, and dries quickly.

 Advantages of Rubber Plant

 Rubber plant provides several benefits.
 That is why this houseplant is so popular among gardeners.

 The rubber plant does not need much care and attention, and it proliferates.
 It is adaptable to low light conditions, moist soil, less fertilization.
 The rubber plant does not require any supplement feeding.